Best Health Insurance Plans for NRIs in India - Comprehensive Coverage

 The waiting period advantage

 Some health insurance policies need you to complete a waiting period before you can raise a claim.
 This is usually applicable in case of pre-existing diseases that exist while purchasing the policy.
-If you are an NRI who plans to come back to reside in India permanently after a few years, then buying a health insurance policy at the earliest will be helpful to meet the waiting period requirement.
-This way, when you return to India for good, your waiting period will have been served.
+If you are an NRI who plans to come back to reside in India permanently after a few years, then buying a health insurance policy as soon as possible will help meet the waiting period requirement.
+This ensures that when you return to India permanently, you can bypass the waiting period and access coverage immediately.

-How can NRIs (Non-Resident Indians) Apply for Health Insurance in India?
+How can NRIs (Non-Resident Indians) Buy Health Insurance in India?

 The process for purchasing NRI insurance can vary from one insurer to another.
 Also, the process might not be as straightforward as it is for a resident Indian, where the resident can directly buy an online health insurance policy via the insurer’s website or app without documentation.